7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 Mistake 1: Hiring Java Generalists Instead of Commerce Specialists

 Gartner has named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years (Gartner MQ, 2025).
-But the platform’s depth is exactly what makes generalist hires dangerous.
+But the platform’s depth is exactly what makes generalist hires a problem.

 How to prevent it: Hire developers with proven SAP Commerce Cloud experience.
 Ask for specific project references.
 Check SAP certifications.
 If you’re building an internal team, pair each new developer with an experienced Commerce Cloud consultant for the first 3 months.